ankau7/GettingandCleaningDataCourseProject/CodeBook.md

 Original source for data utilized in project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The following run_analsis.R (R script) performs the following steps to clean up data
+The following run_analysis.R (R script) performs the following steps to clean up data

 1. Merges the training and the test sets to create one data set:
     It takes train/X_train.txt with test/X_test.txt, the result of which is a 10299x561 data frame,